 Want stunning scenery, arctic wildlife, and a good workout?
 Head up into the Arrigetch Peaks for a week of backpacking and day hiking and see the best of Gates of the Arctic National Park.

-As we fly into Gates of the Arctic, we will get tantalizing glimpses of the Arrigetch Peaks.
-Once we land near Arrigetch Creek, we will don backpacks and head up the valley towards the granite spires.
-Arrigetch is Inupiat for “fingers on the outstretched hand.”
-This trip will put this National Natural Landmark in your reach.
+As we fly into Gates of the Arctic National Park, we will get tantalizing glimpses of the Arrigetch Peaks, gray against a blue sky.
+After landing near Arrigetch Creek, we will don backpacks and head up the valley deeper into the mountains towards the famed granite spires.
+Once we gain the alpine terrain and leave the trees behind the hiking and the scenery are splendid.
+Arrigetch means “fingers on the outstretched hand” in the local native language.

 In the Arrigetch, razor-sharp ridges surround rugged and inviting headwater basins.
 Sheer granite walls shoot 2,000 – 3,000 feet high.
 Spires pierce glaciers on their way to the sky.
 All this is amid a landscape of gentle meadows, rushing streams and alpine tarns.
-We will backpack 30 miles through the Arrigetch peaks, immersing ourselves in the most dramatic scenery in the Brooks Range.
+We will backpack about 30 miles i total, immersing ourselves in the most dramatic scenery in the Brooks Range.

 Our backpack follows the shortest route to the peaks.
 At times we are on a small animal trail, but mostly the route is cross-country over tussocks, boulders, and streams.
 Three layover days are planned for side explorations.
 Previous backpacking experience is recommended.
 Participants must be in good shape and able to carry a 50-pound pack (including 15 – 25 lbs. of food, fuel, and community gear).